dwerlen/asc_desc/README.md

 ## Usage

-Call `asc` on an ActiveRecord object or on an ActiveRelation object to sort the column(s) in an ascending way.
+Call `asc` on an ActiveRecord object or on an ActiveRecord::Relation object to sort the column(s) in an ascending way.

  ```ruby
  # using a symbol for the name of the column